 Most of these bank points transfer to travel partners at a 1:1 ratio — so 1 Chase point = 1 United mile, and 1 Hyatt point = 1 Southwest point.
 You can transfer Amex points to 22 partners, so 1 Amex point can be turned into 1 Avianca mile, 1 Delta SkyMile, or 1 Aeroplan mile, etc. However there are some exceptions to this rule.
-Amex points normally transfer to Hilton at 1:2 ratio and most Capital One miles transfer to partners a 2:1.5 ratio.
+Amex points normally transfer to Hilton at 1:2 ratio.

 For ideas on the types of trips you can book with your points, check out the best ways to use Chase points, the best use of American Express points, great ways to use Hyatt points or the best use of American Airline miles.